GRdevelops/Primo-Piano-Luxury-Accomodations/README.md

 Seeing the visual improvement from the previous website and the satisfaction of my client was very satisfying to me.

 Challenges: Hosting and migration.
-My cousin, who is an expert in IT communication, helped me with making a .htacces file with the 301 redirect links.
-We then created a backup and uploaded the new files.
+With the help of my cousin, who is an expert in IT communication, I set up a .htacces file with the 301 redirect links.
+I then created a backup and uploaded the new files on the hosting platform.
 The video on the homepage, which is a beautiful video shot by my uncle, was initially too heavy and the loading times were not good, especially on mobile.
 So I had to find a way to make the file lighter while keeping an acceptable degree of quality.
 That’s where I learned about video compression, how videos work on a website along with webp format, accessibility and more performance optimization.

 ## Deployment
 This website is live at https://www.primopianovieste.it/